Anfernee Simons NBA Preview vs. the Mavericks

-The Portland Trail Blazers, Anfernee Simons included, face the Dallas Mavericks on Wednesday at 8:30 PM ET.
+Anfernee Simons' Portland Trail Blazers match up versus the Dallas Mavericks at 8:30 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.